rehmanali1994/DixInversion4MedicalUltrasound/README.md

 We provide sample data and algorithms presented in

-> Ali, R.; Telichko, A.; Wang, H.; Sukumar, U.; Vilches-Moure, J.; Paulmurugan, R.; Dahl, J. "Local Sound Speed Estimation for Pulse-Echo Ultrasound in Layered Media". *Manuscript submitted for publication.*
+> Ali, R.; Telichko, A.; Wang, H.; Sukumar, U.; Vilches-Moure, J.; Paulmurugan, R.; Dahl, J. "Local Sound Speed Estimation for Pulse-Echo Ultrasound in Layered Media," IEEE Transactions on Ultrasonics, Ferroelectrics, and Frequency Control (2021), doi: 10.1109/TUFFC.2021.3124479.
+[Online].
+Available: https://ieeexplore.ieee.org/document/9597614 *

 for the reconstruction of sound speed in heterogeneous and diffuse-scattering medium when sound speed varies as a function of depth into the medium.
 We follow an approach reminiscent of Dix inversion from seismic imaging (hence the name DixInversion4MedicalUltrasound).